feedhenry-templates/helloworld-cloud/Grunt-ReadMe.md

 Run ```grunt coverage``` to run code coverage for this App.

+## grunt analysis

+Run ```grunt analysis``` to get a static analysis report of your code.
+This task uses [Plato](https://github.com/es-analysis/plato) to generate the report.
+See the documentaion for [Plato](https://github.com/es-analysis/plato) for more information on how to use and configure Plato.

 ## Environment variables

 The [grunt env](https://www.npmjs.org/package/grunt-env) plugin is included by default.
 To set your own environment variables, modify the `env` config accordingly, e.g.